sergiofgonzalez/docker-book/README.md

 ## 05-hello-dockerfile-instructions-cmd
 Illustrates a use-case scenario for the `CMD` instruction, which runs a command after the container has been launched.

+## 06-hello-dockerfile-instructions-entrypoint
+Illustrates a use-case scenario for the `ENTRYPOINT` instruction, which specifies the default command for the container (it's *entrypoint* command).

+## 06-hello-dockerfile-instructions-cmd-entrypoint
+Illustrates a use-case scenario mixing both the `ENTRYPOINT` and `CMD` instruction to provide a default behavior for the container.